Zipcoder/reveal-slides.tcuk-light/md/big_data/intro-to-sql.md

 Both of those options are wrong.
 To effectively match up a many to many relationship, we will need a pivot table

-a pivot table will have foreign keys to both tables meaning that you can have the same student id match up to multiple assignments and vice verca.
+a pivot table will have foreign keys to both tables meaning that you can have the same student id match up to multiple assignments and vice versa.

 We're also going to create a unique constraint to make sure that the same assignment can't be attached to one student more than once.